PMET-public/mdm/README.md

 ### "What does this error mean?"

 Whichever error you encounter, please check (i.e. search) to see if your [issue](https://github.com/PMET-public/mdm/issues?q=is%3Aissue) has already been reported and possibly solved.
 If not, please open a new one.

+### "How do I upgrade WITHOUT preserving old installations? (i.e. start over)"

+In a terminal, run `rm -rf ~/.mdm` and the follow any instructions from the MDM menu.
+Then ensure advanced mode is toggled on to see the maintenance menu.
+From the maintenance menu, prune everything except images.
+The Docker VM is now cleaned, and you can also remove any old MDM apps from the host computer.

 ---